epimorphics/fluent-plugin-flatten_filter/README.md

 * `separator` (default: '_')

 `separator` cannot be or contain '.'.

-`recurce` will cause the plugin to recurse through nested structures (hashes and arrays), and flatten in those key-names too.
+`recurse` will cause the plugin to recurse through nested structures (hashes and arrays), and flatten in those key-names too.

 ## License